ranger6/oneflow-ci/README.md

 ### pipelines

+"release-pipe" is mostly linear:

-There is a long (forever) running pipeline ("start-release" `ci/start/pipeline.yml`) that triggers on new release configurations pushed to the version branch.
-It creates a new release branch and then sets the "prepare-release" pipeline (`ci/pipeline.yml`) that pushes the release to conclusion (or abandonment).
+1. New release configurations pushed to the version branch trigger the "start-release" job.
+It creates a new release branch and sets the "version" semver to the next *target* version.

-"prepare-release" is mostly linear:
+2. It then sets `self` to an updated version of `ci/pipeline.yml`  The code does not change.
+Only the "release-branch" variable is changed to the just generated release branch.
+That is, the "release" resource is following the newly created release branch.

-1. New versions on the release branch trigger "unit"
+3. New versions on the release branch trigger "prepare-release"
-2. If tests pass, a new release candidate is tagged.
+4. If tests pass, a new release candidate is tagged.
-3. When someone decides that all is ok, "release" is manually triggered.
+5. When someone decides that all is ok, the "release" job is manually triggered.
-4.  "release" tags the latest release candidate and merges back to the develop branch.
+6.  "release" tags the latest release candidate with the final target release and then merges the release branch back to the develop branch.
-5. A new release triggers "update-master" that fast-forwards the master branch to the new release tag.
+7. A new release triggers "update-master" that fast-forwards the master branch to the new release tag.
-6.  "clean" should then delete the release branch (not working yet).
+8.  "clean" should then delete the release branch (not working yet).

 ## dependencies